The Mayo Clinic Diet: A weight-loss program for life

 The Mayo Clinic Diet is a lifestyle approach to weight loss that can help you maintain a healthy weight for a lifetime.

 The Mayo Clinic Diet is a long-term weight management program created by a team of weight-loss experts at Mayo Clinic.

-The Mayo Clinic Diet is designed to help you reshape your lifestyle by adopting healthy new habits and breaking unhealthy old ones.
+The program has been updated and is designed to help you reshape your lifestyle by adopting healthy new habits and breaking unhealthy old ones.
 The goal is to make simple, pleasurable changes that will result in a healthy weight that you can maintain for the rest of your life.

 Why choose the Mayo Clinic Diet?

 The purpose of the Mayo Clinic Diet is to help you lose excess weight and find a healthy way of eating that you can sustain for a lifetime.

 It focuses on changing your daily routine by adding and breaking habits that can affect your weight.
 Simple habits, such as eating more fruits and vegetables, not eating while you watch TV, and moving your body for 30 minutes a day, can help you lose weight.

 The Mayo Clinic Diet is based on the latest behavior-change science, which will help you find your inner motivation to lose weight, set achievable goals and learn to handle setbacks.